-A look back at VASSA’s 50 years of Vernaccing.
+A Look Back at VASSA’s 50 years of ”Vernacking”.

-- Reading the structure of old Cape buildings
+- Reading the structure of old Cape buildings: Dirk Visser

 - Different approaches